jakrob/kubernetes/exercises/gitlab-migration-scenario.md

 ## Migration outline

 The following digram outlines the migration goals, that is:
-* Move from locally deployed docker to Kubernetes running on Minikube
+* Move from locally deployed docker to Kubernetes cluster running on Minikube
 * Decouple Database from the rest of the Gitlab components
 * Migrate data and logs to Persistent Volumes
 * Use ConfigMaps to store parts of Gitlab and Postgres configurations